bradsec/bashscripts/README.md

-## Bash Scripts
-### Installation and Configuration Scripts for Debian based systems and macOS
+## [bashscripts] Installation and Configuration Scripts for Debian based systems and macOS
+The scripts below have been created to provide a quick and easy way to install/automate the installation of various Debian Linux and some macOS applications.
+The scripts will work with most Debian based Linux distros such as Ubuntu, Kali and popOS.

+### Notes
+* Scripts inherit common functions from the imported <a href="https://github.com/bradsec/bashscripts/tree/main/templates" target="_blank">templates</a>.
+* Most of the Debian app installers fetch 64-bit architecture sources, the scripts may need modification to run on other systems such as 32-bit systems.
 * Installers will use latest sources where possible from original publisher sites or github release repos.
-* NOTE: Most of the Debian app installers fetch 64-bit (amd64) sources, the scripts may need modification to run on other systems such as 32-bit systems.
 * File hashes will be shown during installation for any downloaded packages for security comparison with publisher if required.
-* *NOTE: Scripts inherit common functions from the imported <a href="https://github.com/bradsec/bashscripts/tree/main/templates" target="_blank">templates</a>.*

-### Usage
+### Usage Options
-* Clone the repo `git clone https://github.com/bradsec/bashscripts.git` and run the required .sh script.
+1. Clone the repo `git clone https://github.com/bradsec/bashscripts.git` and run the required .sh script.
-* Alternatively copy/use the one-liner `sudo bash -c ...` terminal command shown below each script.
+2. Alternatively copy/use the one-liner `sudo bash -c ...` terminal command shown below each script.

 <br/><br/>